-The purpose of this policy is to increase the safety of all students, employees, and visitors to the BYU-I campus.
-It is not written to control or dicourage the use of bicycles on campus but to insure the safety of the pedestrian.
+The purpose of this policy is to establish guidelines on use of sidewalks by other than pedestrian traffic and to establish a safe environment for pedestrians while allowing for necessary operation of vehicles, bicycles and scooters on campus sidewalks.
+It is not written to dicourage the use of bicycles on campus but to insure the safety of the pedestrian.

 BYU-Idaho is commited to proviinge a safe and healthful work place, and in compliance with OSHA safety standards (29 CFR 1926.500-503), the Fall Protection Plan has been implemented as institutional policy.

 This policy provides guidance for protective measures to be followed in the event of an electrical storm.
-It is especially important for those participating in any outdoor activity, To learn more on this Protocol go here.
+It is especially important for those participating in any outdoor activity.

 This policy applies to all employees who by nature of their job function have the potential to be exposed or come into contact with chemical, physical, radiological or biological hazards which by this exposure can cause illness, injury or impairment in the function of any part of the body.